usnistgov/psc-ns3/src/psc/doc/source/mcptt.rst

 of the call, or some other reason.

-The latency and outcomes of access requests can be traced using the helper method ``ns3::psc::McpttHelper::EnableAccessTimeTrace()`` which takes a single argument, the trace filename.
+The latency and outcomes of access requests can be traced using the helper method ``ns3::psc::McpttHelper::EnableAccessTimeTrace()``.
+If no arguments are provided to this method, then samples can be captured in the simulation via the ``ns3::psc::McpttHelper::AccessTimeTrace`` traced callback, or if a single argument, the trace filename, is provided then the collected samples will also be written to a file.
 The output file is formatted as follows.

 .. sourcecode:: text